chriscdn/RHManagedObject/readme.md

 An example of how this works can be found in the `ExampleTableViewController.m` file in the sample project.

 <!-- ### Mass Update Notification -->

+### RHCoreDataCollectionViewController

+RHCoreDataCollectionViewController is the same as RHCoreDataTableViewController but for Collection Views.
+It implements the `NSFetchedResultsControllerDelegate` delegate and requires the following methods to be implemented in your subclass:

+* `-fetchedResultsController`
+* `-collectionView:cellForItemAtIndexPath:`

+The code is based off [Ash Furrow's UICollectionView-NSFetchedResultsController](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController) but has been adopted to fit this library.

 ### Thread Containment